How to Make Lavender Liqueur

 How much alcohol is in lavender liqueur?

+Great question.
+Most liqueurs are 50% alcohol but because the lavender flavor is so strong, I use more syrup than normal.
 Based on my rough math, I believe that means there’s approximately 25% percent alcohol (12.5% ABV) per quart.

 If you prefer a stronger liqueur, you can add up to 2 more cups of alcohol.
-In that situation, you’d have 50% alcohol per quart for a 25% ABV.
+In that situation, you’d have approximately 50% alcohol per quart for a 25% ABV.

 Personally, I like that this liqueur is a little lower alcohol because it makes it easy to sip.
 Plus, if you add it to a cocktail, you’ll be adding more alcohol anyway!